TheComamba/UnKenny/README.md

 ln -s {folder containing git repo}/UnKenny/src {Foundry user data}/Data/modules/unkenny
 ```

-## Thanks

-The codebase of the [sidebar-macros](https://github.com/arcanistzed/sidebar-macros) module was of invaluable help in jumpstarting this project.
-We took the liberty of shamelessly copying several lines.

 ## License

 This software is distributed under the [MIT](https://choosealicense.com/licenses/mit/) license.
 In a nutshell this means that all code is made public, and you are free to use it without any charge.